BhargavKadali39/OverTheTopTechniquesInPython/README.md

 <h2>Walrus operator</h2>
 Note: In order to make this operator work you need to have the latest python version,
 which is availabe on official python website.

+The walrus operator is used to assign value while condition checking, therefore optimizing the code.